Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-3/ch3-vslam-navigation.md

 # Chapter 3: VSLAM and Navigation

-## Summary
-This chapter covers Visual Simultaneous Localization and Mapping (VSLAM) techniques using Isaac Sim and Isaac ROS, including path planning for humanoid robots and integration with navigation systems.

 ## Learning Objectives
 By the end of this chapter, you will be able to: